Enhance a problem solving ability in Physics for various competitive and qualifying examinations like GRE, GATE, CSIR JRF-NET, SET, UPSC etc.

 A plane electromagnetic wave is propagating in a loss-less dielectric.
 The electric field is given by

-$${\scriptstyle\vec E(x,y,z,t)=E_0(\hat x+A\hat z)\exp{\left[ik_0\left\{-ct+\left(x+\sqrt{3}z\right)\right\}\right]}}$$
+{\scriptstyle\vec E(x,y,z,t)=E_0(\hat x+A\hat z)\exp{\left[ik_0\left\{-ct+\left(x+\sqrt{3}z\right)\right\}\right]}}

-where $c$ is the speed of light in vacuum, $E_0$ , $A$ and $k_0$ are constants and $\hat x$ and $\hat z$ are unit vectors
+where c is the speed of light in vacuum, E_0 , A and k_0 are constants and \hat x and \hat z are unit vectors

 along the x- and z-, axes.
-The relative dielectric constant of the medium, $\epsilon_r$ and the constant $A$ are
+The relative dielectric constant of the medium, \epsilon_r and the constant A are

-General form of wave equation is $\vec E(x,y,z,t)=E_0\hat ne^{i\left(\vec k\cdot\vec r-\omega t\right)}$.
+General form of wave equation is \vec E(x,y,z,t)=E_0\hat ne^{i\left(\vec k\cdot\vec r-\omega t\right)}.

 Comparing with this equation, we get

-$$\hat n=(\hat x+A\hat z)$$
+\hat n=(\hat x+A\hat z)\begin{align*}

 &\vec k\cdot\vec r=k_0\left(x+\sqrt{3}z\right)\\